-- 0.36% of funds under management charge (deducted from the interest rate assumption) - Plus 25% of all endowment and whole of life premiums payable and - 20% of all quinquennial premiums payable - Separate reserves for additional costs on closure to new business in 12 months and any new business expenses not covered for the coming 12 months - An appropriate Retail Price Index (RPI) assumption for inflation purposes of 3.60%.
+- 0.36% of funds under management charge (deducted from the interest rate assumption) - Plus 25% of all endowment and whole of life premiums payable and - 20% of all quinquennial premiums payable - Separate reserves for additional costs on closure to new business in 12 months and any new business expenses not covered for the coming 12 months. - An appropriate Retail Price Index (RPI) assumption for inflation purposes of 4.67% for 2023, reducing to 2.33% thereafter.

-The closed fund expenses were not covered by the expense margins above and a reserve of $\pounds 90,000$ (2020: $\pounds 50,445$) made.
+The closed fund expenses were not covered by the expense margins above and a reserve of £54,999 (2021: £90,000) made.